 The Real Assets Program is at an early stage in its development and as such, the net IRR of the Program has been listed as "Not Meaningful" across this report.
-The reported fair value of the Program increased by \$1.0 million, or 8.9%, after adjusting for capital calls and distributions during the second quarter of 2018.
-The improved performance was driven by the valuation increase of Global Infrastructure Partners III (\$1.0 million or 8.9%).
+The reported fair value of the Real Asset Program increased by \$0.9 million, or 5.3%, after adjusting for capital calls and distributions during the second quarter of 2018.
+The improved performance was driven by the valuation increases of Global Infrastructure Partners III (\$0.8 million or 8.9%) and Brookfield Infrastructure Fund III (\$0.1 million or 1.4%).